gabrielcoder247/my-portfolio-1/README.md

 Contributions, issues, and feature requests are welcome!

 ## Support and contact details
-Contact me on gabrielcoder247@gmail.com for any comments, reviews or advice.
+Contact me on gabrielcoder247@gmail.com for any comments, reviews

  MIT License